flairNLP/fundus/README.md

 This printout that you succesfully crawled to articles!

 For each article, the printout details:
-- the "Title" of the article, i.e. its headline _(truncated in the printout)_
+- the "Title" of the article, i.e. its headline
-- the "Text", i.e. the main article body text _(truncated in the printout)_
+- the "Text", i.e. the main article body text
 - the "URL" from which it was crawled
 - the news source it is "From"